-The SVRTP Alternative includes an approximate 400-foot-long, pedestrian overcrossing which would connect the historic Station on the west side of the railroad tracks with the mezzanine level of the BART station on the east side of the track.
-The SVRTP Alternative also includes the relocation of the historic Tower and Sheds from north of Benton Street to approximately 30 feet south of the historic Depot to maintain the historic relationship between the Tower, Sheds, and Depot.
+The SVRTP Alternative include an approximate 400-foot-long, pedestrian overcrossing which would connect the historic Santa Clara Caltrain Station (Station) on the west side of the railroad tracks with the mezzanine level of the BART station on the east side of the track.
+The SVRTP Alternative also includes the relocation of the historic tower and sheds from north of Benton Street to approximately 30 feet south of the historic depot to maintain the historic relationship between the tower, sheds, and depot.